-Information on this page is specific for CIM staff.
+Information on this page is specific for CIM faculty and staff.
 It will be updated frequently as more details become available.
 Consult the Safety Measures page for specifics about steps in our physical spaces.

 We are taking every precaution to ensure our campus is safe.
 We are following federal health and safety guidelines as well as guidance from our state and local governments.
 We are implementing practices such as health screening affidavits and physical distancing practices to keep our campus healthy.